Troubleshooting guide for high battery drain

 • You use a power hungry Connect IQ app or watchface.
 Uninstall all CIQ apps, to see whether it helps

-• There is an excessive usage of the Bluetooth connection.
+• There is an excessive usage of the Bluetooth (or WiFi) connection.
 That can happen for example when the watch continuously tries to download an update, and it goes on failing each time (i.e. due to low storage, communication problems, etc.).
 There are many other possible reasons though too (failed sync attempts, syncing huge segments, maps, ...).
-To confirm or exclude BT as the culprit, disable the BT ('Phone' option in the Controls menu) for a few days, to see whether it makes any difference
+To confirm or exclude BT as the culprit, disable the BT ('Phone' option in the Controls menu) and WiFi (if available on the model) for a few days, to see whether it makes any difference

 • If nothing of the above helps, then the next step is the master reset to factory defaults, as the last resort.

-• There is a hardware problem - if the master reset did not help, then the watch may be defective, and needs to be replaced.
-Contact the Product Support.
+• There is a hardware problem or an unknown issue - if the master reset did not help, then the watch may be defective or have an issue that you cannot resolve alone anyway.
+Reach out to the Product Support.

 How to Avoid Battery Drain Issues After a Firmware Update